wikimedia/wikimedia-fundraising-dev/README.md

 A Docker-based environment for developing and maintaining tools used by the Wikimedia Foundation for fundraising.

+## Images from temporary Docker Hub registries

+By default, the most recent images will be pulled from Docker Hub, so it's no longer necessary to build the images locally.
+Building locally is only necessary when developing on the images themselves.
+If you wish to do that, see the following section.

 ## Building the base images

-For the time being, Docker images for this setup must be built locally.
-Here is how to do that.

-(Hopefully soon we'll have the images in an image repository, which will make this step unnecessary, since you'll be able to just download them.)
+(Only necessary for developing on the images themselves.)

 For the following commands, you can set the `GIT_REVIEW_USER` environment variable, then just copy and paste the command as-is onto the command line.
 (Note: the same environment variable is also